pingcap/docs-appdev/en/for-hibernate-orm.md

 2. From line 116 to line 128: inserts demo rows into the table with the constructed `User` instances and `Order` instances.
 3. Line 130: updates the `Example$Order` table by modifying the `Order` instance.
 4. Line 133: removes one row from the `Example$Order` table.
-5. Line?: executes a query which joins the `Example$User` table and the `Example$Order` table, gets the name of the user whose total order price is greater than `500`.
+5. From line 135 to line 140: executes a query which joins the `Example$User` table and the `Example$Order` table and gets the name of the user whose total order price is greater than `500`.

 The contents of `Example.java`: